2021 AGS Victorian Symposium

 This symposium will present overviews of the state-of-the-art practices innovations in design, including new research, case studies, advanced technology and simulations related to various geo-structure systems, as well as reliability, safety, and observational design implemented in Victorian projects.

 The symposium will bring together professional engineers, researchers, specialist contractors, regulators, educators and students to share and discuss their experiences on the above topics.
 This would be also a great networking opportunity post-pandemic.

 23 April 2021 – Abstract submission 3 May 2021 – Notification of accepted abstracts

 6 August 2021 – Full paper submission

 27 August 2021 – Paper acceptance notifications

 23 September 2021 – Final paper submission and early bird registration deadline

-The organising committee interested in hearing from potential sponsors of the symposium; interested parties should contact Mike Shackleton by 14 May 2021.
+The organising committee interested in hearing from potential sponsors of the symposium; interested parties should contact Mike Shackleton.